 Find an inexpensive bed

-Halve your accommodation costs and you can travel for twice as long.
+Halve your accommodation costs and you might be able to travel for twice as long.

 Consider homestays.
-Go into this with the right attitude—be generous and ready to share—and you’ll get a free roof over your head, a tour guide, and a lifelong future friend all wrapped up in one.
+Go into this with the right attitude—be generous and ready to share—and you could end up with a free roof over your head, a tour guide, and a lifelong future friend all wrapped up in one.

 Or check out a house swap website.
 You’ll be surprised to know how many people from Tuscany are eager for a holiday in Tasmania.

 If your'e a bit more adventurous or love the outdoors, try backpacking, (no longer just for the young) or camping.